Do it when you're 18!

 - a British, Irish, Commonwealth or European Union citizen

 The information we receive on the registration forms returned from each household is then transferred into a list and is called the Electoral Register.
 The 2014 register will be published on 10 March 2014.
-If you move house after the register has been compiled you can apply to have your details changed by completing a Rolling Registration form.
+The 2015 register will come into force on 1 December 2014.

-There are two variations of this register one is called the full register and the other is the edited register.
+There are two variations of this register one is called the full register and the other is the open register.

 The full register is everyone who is registered to vote.
 It is used for elections and by certain organisations to check credit applications and to stop crime.